bio-century/Sequence_Analysis/README.md

-# Sequence Analysis
+# Sequence Analysis (in Progress)

 # Abstract
-This project aims at the principles of analysing (DNA-) sequence data, which are vastly and freely available on scientific bioinformatics databases (check out my website www.bio-century.net for further info).
-"Part 1" is a collection of Python-based example codes focussing on sequence analysis on a very basic level.
+This project aims at the principles of analysing (DNA-) sequence data.
+The underlying data can be obtained freely from many scientific bioinformatics databases (check out my website www.bio-century.net for further info).
+This "Part 1" is a collection of Python-based example codes focussing on sequence analysis on a very basic level.
 More parts are to come soon...<br>
 Goals and example code is presented in a Jupyter-Notebook-(.ipynb-)fileformat.
 Jupyter-NB or equivalent extensions in the IDE of your choice is thus required to modify it.
 <br><br>
 Coding example:<br>